How to Make Soda with Sourdough

 Instructions

-• Toast the sourdough bread to your desired level.
+• Toast the sourdough bread to your desired level (optional).
 Bread that is toasted until it is very dark with charred parts will create a darker soda with a more malty and caramel flavor.
-Bread that is toasted till it is golden will produce a lighter soda.
+Bread that is toasted till it is golden will produce a light colored soda.
+You can use un-toasted bread, which will create a very light tasting soda– this is best if you plan to flavor the soda in some way, otherwise it doesn't really have much flavor.

-• Break the toasted bread into chunks and add it to a large mason jar.
-Add sugar, water, and sourdough discard, and mix until the sugar and sourdough discard dissolve into the water.
+• Break the bread into chunks and place them in a large mason jar.
+Then, add sugar, water, sourdough discard, and any other ingredients you’d like, and mix thoroughly until the sugar is completely dissolved.

 Cover the top of the mason jar with a paper towel (or coffee filter) and secure it with a rubber band.
 This allows the mixture to breathe and release gases during fermentation while keeping out unwanted particles.